 If a STOP or YIELD sign is installed at a highway-rail grade crossing, it may be installed on the Crossbuck post or on a separate post at a point where the vehicle is to stop, or as near to that point as practical.
-Standard:

-For all highway-rail grade crossings where STOP or YIELD signs are installed, the placement shall conform to the requirements of Sections 2B.06 and 2B.10.
-Stop Ahead (W3-1) or Yield Ahead (W3-2) Advance Warning signs (see Figure 2C-4) shall also be installed if the criteria for their installation given in Section 2C.29 is met.
+For all highway-rail grade crossings where STOP or YIELD signs are installed, the placement shall conform to the requirements of Chapter 2B.
+Stop Ahead (W3-1a) or Yield Ahead (W3-2a) Advance Warning signs shall also be installed if the criteria for their installation given in Section 2C.26 is met.

-Section 8B.09 TRACKS OUT OF SERVICE Sign (R8-9)
+Section 8B.08 TRACKS OUT OF SERVICE Sign (R8-9)

-The TRACKS OUT OF SERVICE (R8-9) sign (see Figure 8B-3) may be used at a highway-rail grade crossing instead of a Crossbuck (R15-1) sign and a Number of Tracks (R15-2) sign (see Figure 8B-1) when railroad tracks have been temporarily or permanently abandoned, but only until such time that the tracks are removed or paved over.
+The TRACKS OUT OF SERVICE (R8-9) sign may be used at a highway-rail grade crossing instead of Crossbuck signs (R15-1, R15-2) when railroad tracks have been temporarily or permanently abandoned, but only until such time that the tracks are removed or paved over.